 - The Cold Method is a long soak (usually overnight) which is always going to give you the best, creamy tender bean.
 That requires no cooking; just cover the beans with water and let them sit 6 hours (depending on the type of bean) to overnight.

-There is a twist, though, to both long soaking or quick soaking methods: brining the beans, which is soaking, but in a salty water.
+There is a twist, though, to both long soaking cold or quick soaking hot methods: brining the beans, which is soaking, but in salty water.

 Soaking (and consequentially brining) Beans is Controversial:

 Bean soaking is controversial.
 Seriously, people make a big deal about to soak or not to soak.
 Some people think soaking is hooey and prefer to forge ahead and just cook beans on the stove for hours or just toss them as in in the Instant Pot.
 Others are worried about losing flavor and or nutrients from the beans as they soak.

 And then there are those like me that like to soak them.
 It is a very rare occasion that I won’t soak my beans and as long as I’m soaking, brine them at the same time.
 Let’s talk about how soaking and/or brining affects the flavors, texture, cooking time and nutritional aspects of the humble bean.

 Soaking, either a long soak or the hot quick soak: